 Since the set of features you prefer obviously depends on your situation and what sort of experience you're looking for, we'll leave it to you to decide who wins this category.

 It was a tough call, but in the final analysis, we found ourselves favoring Blue Apron.
 We felt Blue Apron provided more overall value.
-The price is lower; the interface is sleeker; and the recipes more flavorful and interesting.
+The price is lower, the interface is sleeker, and the recipes are more flavorful and interesting.
 However, if nutrition, organics, or special diets like vegan or paleo are your priorities, then Sunbasket is the clear choice.